altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 }
 ```

 It's easy to retrieve a lot of information and generate specific meta images by using the ISBN.
 That is the only identifier we need for the rest.
 You can check Amazon or Google Books to find it.
 Amazon usually uses ISBN-10 as a path parameter for the product pages.

 ![Amazon Product Page](/images/articles/enhancing-book-notes/amazon-isbn.png)

 ### Using Google Books API for metadata

-If you only need some essential information like title, authors, and cover image, you can proceed with the [Google Books API](https://developers.google.com/books/).
+If you only need essential information like title, authors, and cover image, you can proceed with the [Google Books API](https://developers.google.com/books/).
 I'm not sure if it's a bug or feature, but some endpoints don't need authentication.
 Obtaining an API key is not that hard as well.
-You only need to create a Google account and register a new app to use the Books API.
+You just need to create a Google account and register a new app to use the Books API.

 They have a pretty simple query endpoint that we can pass the ISBN and API keys as parameters.
-Unfortunately, thumbnail images are a little bit low-resolution.
+Unfortunately, thumbnail images are low-resolution.
 So, I double the size during the transformation.
 It looks a bit ugly, but we can ask for forgiveness from our pixel-perfect friends.

 ```ts
 type BookData = {